 Velvet, linen, cotton and textured fabrics add comfort to your space, so mind this when choosing your upholstered furniture.

-Heavy linens and bed coverings, multiple cozy cushions, multilayer curtains and drapes, loose covers for sofas and chairs should supplement country style furniture to create more intimate and friendly environment.
+Heavy linens and bed coverings, multiple cozy cushions, multilayered curtains and drapes, loose covers for sofas and chairs should supplement country style furniture to create more intimate and friendly environment.
 Think of this when hunting for your furniture – you can buy inexpensive wooden chairs and beds of plain design and then make them unique and stylish by using home textiles.

 Don’t agree to those fancy furniture pieces that look glamorous, but fail to provide the comfort you need.

-Go for large, soft sofas that are pleasant to rest on, big tables with comfortable chairs or armchairs for family dinners, cozy low beds with ornately turned legs and multiple plumpy armchairs to create nice chimney-corners throughout your home.
+Go for large, soft sofas that are pleasant to rest on, large tables with comfortable chairs or armchairs for family dinners, cozy low beds with ornately turned legs and multiple plumpy armchairs to create nice chimney-corners throughout your home.